Botcopy/docs/docs/window/events.md

 {
   type: "bc-bot-response",
   payload: {
-    intentName: "string" // name of the intent
+    intentName: "string", // name of the intent
-  }
+    sessionExpiresAt: "string" // ISO 8601 timestamp of when the current session will expire }
 }
 ```